 It should allow the filmmaking teams to create work of a high creative quality and provide them with skills and knowledge to hone their craft and progress their careers as filmmakers.
 This programme will support six Scotland-based filmmaking teams in each round to make high-quality scripted short films, which should be aiming to screen at Academy/BAFTA-qualifying festivals.
 These projects are expected to be made by teams comprising a writer, director and producer (in some cases, the writer and director may be the same person).
 The writer, director and producer must all be Scotland-based - meaning they live and work in Scotland, paying council and income tax in Scotland.
-We will consider applications where a producer is based outside of Scotland but would expect a Scotland-based producer to be attached prior to production to ensure learning opportunities for local producing talent.
+We will consider applications where a producer to be attached prior to production to ensure learning opportunities for local producing talent.